julianreul/mode_behave/README.rst

 | **Arguments for instantiation** (ov.Core(...)):
 | dict param: Indicated the names of the model attributes.
 The attribute-names
 |       shall be derived from the column names of the input data.
-| int max_space: Defines the maximum number of parameter points within the
-|       considered parameter space.
 | str data_name: Indicates the name of the input data-file.
 | int alt: Indicates the number of considered choice alternatives.
 | int equal_alt: Indicates the maximum number of equal choice alternatives per choice set.
 |
 | **Keyword-arguments for instantiation** (ov.Core(...)):
-| int sample_data: Define subset of data for estimation of base MNL-model.
-| tuple select_data: Defines a tuple of (str: attribute name, int/float: attribute value)
-|     to estimate mixed logit model upon specific subset of data.
 | boolean include_weights: If this is set to True, the model will search for a
 |     column in the input-data, called "weight", which indicates the weight
 |     for each observation.
 Defaults to True.
 | str initial_point_name: Specify name of pickle-file within subfolder *ModelParam*,
 |     if MNL-model was previously estimated (saves CPU-time).
-| dict param_transform: Specify alternative definition of parameter structure,
-|     if a previously estimated initial point (MNL-model) is loaded, but
-|     further estimation is carried out upon alternative param-structure.
-|     (e.g.: Parameters are set to random, which were fixed before.)
 |
 | **Keyword-arguments for estimation-method (model.estimate_mixed_logit(...))**:
 | int min_inter: Min. iterations for EM-algorithm.
-| int max_iter: Max. iterations for EM-algorithm
+| int max_iter: Max. iterations for EM-algorithm.
-| bool gpu: If set to True, then the estimation process is conducted using GPU-hardware.
-|     A necessary pre-condition for that is the existence of some NVIDIA-GPU
-|     on your hardware ans the installation of the python module numba.
+| float tol: Numerical tolerance of EM-algorithm.
 | bool bit_64: Defaults to False.
 If set to True, all numbers are calculated
 |     in 64-bit format, which increases precision, but also runtime.
-| str space_method: 'abs_value' or 'std_value', defines type of space-creation
-| int blind_exploration: Number of iteration in which shares are not updated.
-|     Reduces initialization bias of random draws.
+| str space_method: Defines the chosen method to span the parameter space for the mixed logit estimation.
-| int scale_space: Defines the size of the space, relative to the chosen space_method
+| int scale_space: Defines the size of the space, relative to the chosen space_method.
-| float PROBS_single_percent: Treshold between 0-1, when to neglect certain points.
-Default = 0.9
-| float PROBS_min: Min. percentage to which the parameter space shall be analyzed.
-| int draws_per_iter: Number of random draws per iteration of EM-algorithm.
-| int updated_shares: Number of stochastically updated shares around the analyzed point.
-|     If large, calculation speeds up exponentially, but results might diverge from optimum.
+| int max_shares: Defines the maximum number of points to be observed in the parameter space.
 |

 4. The package can also be used to estimate multinomial logit models::